 - Assess the gaps

-Assess the gaps in your wardrobe capsule, think about the key items which would complete your outfits.
-Write them down and keep in your purse so you buy things you need rather than impulse bargains next time you shop.
+Assess the gaps in your wardrobe capsule and think about the essential items that would complete your outfits.
+Write them down in a handy capsule wardrobe list and keep them in your purse, so you buy things you need rather than impulse bargains next time you shop.

-You should now have heaps of space to view your summer capsule wardrobe and you should be able to create many more outfits with the clothes you have kept.
+You should now have heaps of space to view your minimalist summer wardrobe, and you should be able to create many more outfits with the clothes you have kept.

 Key pieces for a summer capsule wardrobe

-- Maxi dress, this is a versatile piece which can switch from daytime to evening wear very easily so it also makes a great item for your holiday wardrobe.
+- Maxi dress, this is a versatile piece which can switch from daytime to evening wear very easily and qalso makes a great item for your holiday wardrobe.

-Denimjacket can be great for popping on top of a day dress for that super casual summer look, it can also work well with a jumper in the autumn months.
-I find that a denim jacket in the current seasons colour is a great staple for your capsule wardrobe for summer.
+- A denim jacket can be great for popping on top of a day dress for that super casual summer look, it can also work well with a jumper in the autumn months or a short sleeved top in spring.
+I find that a denim jacket in the current seasons colour is a great staple for summer.
+Go for a larger size to get the oversized look.

 - Cropped jeans, these are stylish worn with a longer shirt or cardigan and a slouchy vest top for a super casual summer look, they also look great in the winter with a pair of